This is your ultimate marriage and money guide so that you can build financial intimacy with your spouse and partner.

 - Money and Marriage – An Intro

-- Talking about Money – Money Conversations for Each Stage of Your Relationship
+- How to Talk to Your Partner About Money – Money Conversations for Each Stage of Your Relationship

 - Build Intimacy through Money Quickies…errrr, Financial Meetings